 Look up the statistics and it’ll be apparent how big of a problem addiction is.
 Not just with drugs or alcohol, either.
-Every day, people face addictions related to drugs, sex, gambling and even food.
+Every day, people face addictions related to drugs, sex like you’d have if you Check hdpornvideo xxx to find fresh XXX too often, gambling and even food.
 Odds are, you know or will know one of these people.
 You may even be one.

 Addiction is a serious disease, one that can consume a person.
 It’s a prison.
 And before you can break out of prison, you must first realize you are locked up.

 This is where you, the friend, can help.